 Many of these factors, however, are interrelated and the presence of one factor could exacerbate the effect of another.
 Much more research is required to understand the chains of events to help us form interventions and policy responses.

-3 Are the analytical methods used appropriate for testing these explanations?
+Question 3: Are the analytical methods used appropriate for testing these explanations?

 As discussed earlier, studies sometimes describe differences between ethnic groups after adjustment for multiple factors, including region, socioeconomic deprivation, urbanisation, occupation, overcrowding, housing tenure and pre-existing health conditions.
 To do this, researchers use regression models to quantify the relationship between COVID-19 risk and ethnicity, while statistically controlling for other factors.
 A ‘kitchen sink’ approach to regression models, in which numerous variables are thrown together without a guiding theory, obscures the role and interaction of upstream and downstream factors.
 Complex pathways link macroeconomic, social and public policies with an individual’s risk of, for example, deprivation, worklessness, overcrowding and long-term health conditions.